 Easy to begin.
 It is easy to get started in the world of oil paint with Gamblin.
 It is affordable, and there are lots of tools and accessories, plus various mediums to change the texture of the paints.
 Experimentation, exploration, education, and learning are all very possible.
-Even more it also one of the best water soluble oil paints.
+Even more, it is also one of the best water-soluble oil paints.

 Overwhelming choices.
 As far as cons with Gamblin are concerned, you may be overwhelmed by choices.
 Choices in sets, choices in tubes, choices in price, choices in colors, etc., all lead an inexperienced painter into dizzying decision-making.
 Narrowing things down might be tricky.